+- 5. The permittee shall maintain monthly records to demonstrate compliance with the fuel limits in Specific Condition #4.
 The permittee shall update these records by the fifteenth day of the month following the month to which the records pertain.
-A twelve month rolling total and each individual month's data shall be maintained on-site and made available to Department personnel upon request.
-[Regulation 18 §18.1004, Regulation 19 §19.705, 40 CFR 52, Subpart E, and A.C.A. §8-4-203 as referenced by §8-4-304 and §8-4-311]
+The twelve month rolling totals and each individual month's data shall be maintained on-site, made available to Department personnel upon request, and submitted in accordance with General Provision #7.
+[Regulation No. 19 §19.705 and A.C.A. §8-4-203 as referenced by §8-4-304 and §8-4-311] - 6.
+The permittee shall demonstrate compliance with the maximum sulfur content in #2 distillate fuel oil as established in Specific Condition #4 by retaining the fuel certifications from the supplier each time a fuel shipment is received.
+A shipping document such as a 'Bill of Lading' from the distributor will demonstrate compliance with this permit requirement.
+Records shall be kept onsite and made available to Department personnel upon request.
+[Regulation No. 19 §19.705 and A.C.A. §8-4-203 as referenced by §8-4-304 and §8-4-311]